nkkuntal/shim-review/README.md

 *******************************************************************************
 ### How do the launched components prevent execution of unauthenticated code?
 *******************************************************************************
 grub2 verifies signatures on booted kernels via shim.
-Kernel is compiled with LOCK_DOWN_KERNEL_FORCE_INTEGRITY when Secure Boot enabled and enforce signatures verifiaction.
+Kernel is compiled with LOCK_DOWN_KERNEL_FORCE_INTEGRITY when Secure Boot enabled and enforce signatures verification.
 All modules and kernel images are signed.

 *******************************************************************************
 ### Does your SHIM load any loaders that support loading unsigned kernels (e.g. GRUB2)?